-Brand, enterprises, and industry giants utilize offline events to network, make announcements, recognize and reward achievers, and hold insightful discussions.
+Brand, enterprises, and industry giants utilise offline events to network, make announcements, recognise and reward achievers, and hold insightful discussions.
 However, this year they’re facing a unique challenge.
-The COVID19 social distancing rules mandated by various administrative bodies prevent organizers from holding such events.
+The COVID19 social distancing rules mandated by various administrative bodies prevent organisers from holding such events.
 Virtual calls and meeting software have provided them with an alternative.

 Since offline events have geographical restrictions, only a select group of people can attend them.
 With the shift to virtual platforms, these events are open to a broad, diverse audience that comes from different places and speaks different languages.
 So, accessibility of your virtual events becomes crucial.
 If you wish to hold a successful virtual event during these times, you must take specific steps to ensure that you have made it as easy as possible for them to participate.